MSeidelFed/KineticMSI/USAGE.md

   <img width="500" height="400" src="https://github.com/MSeidelFed/KineticMSI/blob/master/images/DensitiesFeaturePartition.png">
 </p>

+Note that in the working example the majority of lipids partition into two coherent pixel clusters based on deuterium incorporation.

 ### Step 9' - Targeted subsetting of consolidated data matrices

 *A function to manually subset consolidated data matrices into alike pixel groups using their distribution*